shift-org/shift-docs/docs/CALENDAR_API.md

 Request body:
 * required fields
-  * `id`: `calevent` event ID (blank when creating an event, required when updating an event); set automatically by the server on create; ignored if provided by the user when creating a new event
+  * `id`: `calevent` event ID (blank when creating an event, required when updating); set by the server on create; ignored if provided by the user when creating a new event
-  * `secret`: event password (only when `id` is provided); set automatically by the server, ignored if provided by the user when creating a new event
+  * `secret`: event password (required only when `id` is provided); set by the server, ignored if provided by the user when creating a new event
   * `title`: event name
   * `details`: event description
   * `organizer`: organizer name